 Abdominal Imaging Fellowship

-Approximately 20,000 body CT scans are performed each year.
-Interpretation of the studies is directed by faculty radiologists.
-Fellows also participate in the review and reporting of PET/CT studies.
-A hybrid PET/CT scanner is located in the department's Nuclear Medicine division.
+We perform approximately 20,000 body CT scans each year.
+Faculty radiologists direct the Interpretation of the studies.
+Fellows also participate in the review and reporting of PET/CT studies on two hybrid PET/CT scanners.

 Body MR imaging services are provided for 10 MR scanners located on and off-site via networked PACS as well as the adjacent VA Medical Center.
 PET/MR is available for clinical and research use.

 The Abdominal Imaging section performs approximately 17,000 ultrasound examinations each year at UMMC, including abdominal, transplant, early obstetrical, pediatric, head and vascular studies.
 Contrast-enhanced ultrasound is a growth area.
 Most of the abdominal section procedures are performed with ultrasound-guidance.
 CT-guided procedures are performed in Interventional Radiology.

 We encourage research during the fellowship period, and fellows receive elective time for research or other educational experiences, which may be tailored to the individual applicant.

 Hybrid fellowships of abdominal imaging and another subspecialty may be considered for suitable candidates.
 Fellows are given time for preparation of research papers and presentations.

 Fellows attend and participate in the six clinico-radiological conferences held each week.
 Educational activities include two dedicated fellowship review conferences held each week in addition to the two hours of dedicated teaching provided for residents and fellows daily.